 Each year group covers the GPS objectives documented in the National Curriculum.
-We are developing a systematic teaching approach, where the children are taught the specific objective, given the opportunity to practice it, then encouraged to apply it during writing tasks.
-We feel that providing the children with these different learning approaches, not only widens their GPS knowledge, but also equips them with the confidence to apply these skills in their writing.
+We are developing a systematic teaching approach, where the children are taught the specific GPS objective through a text, then are given the opportunity to practice it, then encouraged to apply it during their writing tasks.
+At times the children will experience discrete GPS skills for revision and consolidation.
+We feel that providing the children with these different learning approaches, will not only widens their GPS knowledge, but also equips them with the confidence to apply these skills in their writing.

 Workshop For Parents

 On Wednesday 2ndMay 2018, I ran a workshop for parents to discuss the grammar, punctuation and spelling elements of the National Curriculum 2014.

 The documents below contain lots of useful information from the meeting regarding the new expectations for each year group.
 They also provide an overview of the grammar, punctuation and spelling coverage across the year group.
 I have also provided a comprehensive list of all the expected spellings taught in every year group and included the Power Point Presentation used on the evening.